Cyber experts warn Iranian hackers becoming more aggressive

 Security experts say Iranian hackers stepped up their campaigns against foreign targets in the wake of the Stuxnet attack on Tehran’s nuclear program in 2010.
 The Stuxnet computer virus is widely believed to have been launched by the United States and prompted Iran to ramp up its own cyber programs.

-FireEye researcher Nart Villeneuve said his company is monitoring several Iranian hacking groups and that Ajax seems to have the most advanced methods.

-“What we are seeing overall is a larger trend in the Iran hacker community to switch to more subtle espionage campaigns from attacks that make a lot of noise and are designed to attract attention for a particular cause or a particular group,” he told the Reuters summit on Tuesday.

-According to FireEye, Ajax was formed by two hackers known as “HUrr!c4nE!” and “Cair3x,” and began by defacing websites.
-The group became increasingly political after Stuxnet.
+According to FireEye, the Ajax Security Team was formed by hackers known as “HUrr!c4nE!” and “Cair3x,” and began by defacing websites.
+The group became increasingly political after Stuxnet, FireEye researcher Nart Villeneuve said.

+“This is a good example of a phenomenon that we are going to increasingly see with hacker groups in Iran.
+If their objective is to attack enemies of the revolution and further the government’s objectives, then engaging in cyber espionage is going to have more impact than website defacements,” he said.

 In one recent campaign, the Ajax hackers infected computers of U.S. defense companies by sending emails and social media messages to attendees of the IEEE Aerospace Conference and directed them to a fake website called aeroconf2014.org, which was tainted with malicious software, FireEye said.